vidhi27/constructor-word-game/README.md

-# constructor-word-game
+# Constructor-Word-Game

-1.Game Information: This is a node.js based application with interactive prompts on the command-line.
+1.**Game Information:** This is a node.js based application with interactive prompts on the command-line.
 Test your knowledge of the Canadian Cities.
 Good luck and enjoy the game!

 * The game requires `inquirer` or `prompt` npm packages.